Tight Long-Term Tail Decay of (Clipped) SGD in Non-Convex Optimization: Introduction

 \paragraph{Technical challenges and novelty.} In order to establish our results, we needed to overcome a number of challenges.
 First, to show LDP-type results and accelerated tail decay rates, we provide tight bounds on the moment-generating function (MGF) of $F_t$ and use the G\"{a}rtner-Ellis theorem (see Proposition \ref{prop:gartner-ellis} in Appendix \ref{app:prelim}).
-Next, in order to be able to apply the G\"{a}rtner-Ellis theorem, we needed to show that the MGF is finite everywhere, which is significantly stronger than the finite-time HP analysis, where it suffices to show that the MGF is bounded locally (e.g., over a compact interval or even at a single point).
-To resolve this challenge, we consider a.s. bounded noise for \sgd, while for \csgd we show via a careful analysis and tuning of the clipping threshold that the MGF is bounded everywhere, even under general heavy-tailed noise.
-Finally, we provide a lower bound on the tail probability, by carefully constructing an instance of cost, noise and model initialization for which the tails of $F_t$ decay at least exponentially fast and is of independent interest in HP-type studies.
+Next, in order to be able to apply the G\"{a}rtner-Ellis theorem, we needed to show that the MGF is finite everywhere, which is significantly stronger than the finite-time HP analysis, where it suffices to show that the MGF is bounded locally, e.g., over a compact interval or even at a single point (see Section \ref{sec:discus} for a more detailed discussion).
+To resolve this challenge, we consider uniformly bounded noise for \sgd, while for \csgd we show via a careful analysis and tuning of the clipping threshold that the MGF is bounded everywhere, even under general heavy-tailed noise.
+Finally, we provide a lower bound on the tail probability, by carefully constructing an instance of cost, noise and model initialization for which the tails of $F_t$ decay at least exponentially fast and which is of independent interest in HP-type studies.

-\paragraph{Paper organization.} The rest of the paper is organized as follows.
-Section \ref{sec:prelim} provides preliminaries, Section \ref{sec:main} presents the main results, Section \ref{sec:discus} provides comparison with existing works, Section \ref{sec:conc} concludes the paper, while the appendix contains results omitted from the main body.
+\paragraph{Paper organization.} Section \ref{sec:prelim} provides preliminaries, Section \ref{sec:main} presents the main results, Section \ref{sec:discus} provides comparison with existing works, Section \ref{sec:conc} concludes the paper, while Appendix contains results omitted from the main body.
 The remainder of this section introduces some notation.